upenn-libraries/apotheca/README.md

 Information about the Rails application can be found [here](rails_app/README.md).

-## Overview
-This repository includes the infrastructure and application code that supports the PACSCL/Penn Libraries Finding Aids discovery site.
-Development occurs within a robust vagrant environment.
-Setup and initialization of this environment, as well as information about the deployed staging and production environments, is contained here.
-Information about the Rails app can be found [here](/ansible/roles/finding_aid_discovery/files/src/README.md).

 ## Development

 > Caveat: The vagrant development environment has only been tested in the local environments our developers currently have.
 This currently includes Linux, Intel-based Macs and M1 Macs.